geraw/infdebruijn/README.md

 * This gives us properties that we call "jigsaw":
 	* Cycles begin in increasing order: The (k+1)th cycle begin after the kth cycle (when ordered as described above).
-	* Cycles are traversed linearly: If we project out all vertexes that are not on the cycle, we get that each vertex is a rotation by one of the previous one.
+	* Cycles are traversed linearly: If we project out all vertexes that are not on the cycle, we get that each remaining vertex is a rotation by one of the previous one.

 ## Applets
 Some of our constructions can be visualized using the foilowing links: